 String Ensemble: Featuring our wildly popular 20-member String ensemble, these interactive concerts led by Symphony musicians showcase music in a dynamic, fun way.
+String ensemble programs include:

 - The Science of Sound for Grades 4-8 (40 minutes) moderated by Mark Dix, Violist.
 The science behind how a musical instrument functions is fascinating.
-This concert reinforces scientific principles and vocabulary such as frequency, vibration, amplification, and pitch, allowing students to experience these concepts through the unique lens of music.
+This concert reinforces scientific principles and vocabulary such as frequency, vibration, amplification and pitch, allowing students to experience these concepts first-hand through the unique lens of music.
 For Study Guide and alignment to AZ Academic Content Standards, please visit our Curriculum Resources page.

-Classroom Concerts for 2012-2013
+Classroom Concerts for 2013-2014

 Woodwind Quintet for Grades 3-8: Reach Out to Music is a brand new ensemble program featuring the Phoenix Symphony Woodwind Quintet.
 This program blends the traditional audience/performer format with an interactive session in which students become part of their own learning experience.
 Beginning with the premise that we all use music to tell and discover our own story, Reach Out to Music is about how we can use engaged listening to explore new music and get the most out of the music we like.
 In Reach Out to Music, the Phoenix Symphony Woodwind Quintet provides students with an intimate and virtuosic music experience while encouraging students to engage with music as critical listeners-not just in the Reach Out to Music session, but beyond as they connect with music of their own choosing.
 For Study Guide and alignment to AZ Academic Content Standards, please visit our Curriculum Resources page.

 Brass Quintet for Grades 3-8: Students will be introduced to the brass family of instruments.
 For Study Guide and alignment to AZ Academic Content Standards, please visit our Curriculum Resources page.

-Study Guides and Education Resources:
+Study Guides & Education Resources

 Study guides for each concert containing connections to AZ Academic Standards, lesson plans and assessment tools will be available to download from our website prior to each performance.
 Visit the Curriculum Resource area for more information.